InfinityG/id-io/README.md

 - MongoDB is required for the local backing store
 - A Docker file is included for quick deployments - note that the default deployment installs MongoDB in the same image

+## Signing

+ID-IO relies heavily on the [Elliptical Curve Digital Signature](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm)
+ __(ECDSA)__ algorithm to perform signing and signature validation operations.
+ECDSA is an __asymmetric encryption__ algorithm (or __public key encryption__ algorithm), meaning that it uses public and private (or 'secret') keys.
+A good understanding of public key cryptography is required to perform signing operations correctly.

+To make life easier, we have created a utility Ruby gem called [ig_crypto_utils](https://rubygems.org/gems/ig-crypto-utils) which is used extensively in ID-IO, and can be used in any Ruby application to sign requests for use in ID-IO.

+To sign requests on the front-end (ie: Javascript), a set of libraries called [CryptoCoinJS](http://cryptocoinjs.com/) is available.

 ## API documentation

 ### Trust creation